MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-github-integration.md

 [!INCLUDE [power-bi-paginated-prerequisites](../includes/power-bi-paginated-prerequisites.md)]
 For license requirements for git integration, refer to [Fabric Prerequisites](/fabric/cicd/git-integration/git-get-started?tabs=commit-to-git#fabric-prerequisites).

-Read about the integration of git with Microsoft Fabric at Introduction to git integration](/fabric/cicd/git-integration/intro-to-git-integration).
+Read about the integration of git with Microsoft Fabric at [Introduction to git integration](/fabric/cicd/git-integration/intro-to-git-integration).

 ## Get started